PyCQA/baron/README.md

 Every node has a <code>type</code> key and all nodes of the same type share the same structure (if you find that it is not the case, please open an issue).
-And nearly all nodes have a <code>value</code> key (except the obvious one that never change like 'pass') that represents the data.
+And nearly all nodes have a <code>value</code> key (except the obvious one that never change like <code>pass</code>) that represents the data.

 The <code>*\_formatting</code> value represents the formatting of the node.
-They are always around syntax element of Python, here, the "+" (the only exception to this rules are string since you code things like that in Python:
+They are always around syntax elements of Python, here, the "+" (the only exception to this rule are string since you code things like that in Python:
 <code>"a" ru'b' "cd" """ef"""</code>).
 The translation
 looks like this: